 As I see it, the biggest problem native bees face is that the word “bee” is synonymous with “honey bee.”
 I’ve mentioned this story before, but it bears repeating.
 Last fall when I was enrolled in a bee course at the University of Montana, the discussion segued into antenna cleaners.
 I shared a photo of a Halictus bee cleaning its antennae.
 I was told by one of the professors, “Send a picture of a bee doing that and I’ll give you extra credit.”

 I was flummoxed by this comment until it occurred to me that, to him, if it wasn’t a honey bee it wasn’t a bee.
-It is exactly this thinking that has caused the hew and cry of “Save the Bees” to be misdirected.
-Instead of helping the bees that need help, we run around supporting an invasive, domesticated farm animal–one that doesn’t do as much pollinating as we give it credit for.
+It is exactly this thinking that has caused the hue and cry of “Save the Bees” to be misdirected.
+Instead of saving the right bees, we run around supporting an invasive, domesticated farm animal.
+And that bee, the western honey bee, doesn’t do as much pollinating as we give it credit for.

 Anyway, Gwen explains it better.
 Read the article and don’t forget to read about the tickle bees.
 Some lucky kids actually get it.